AdguardTeam/AdguardKnowledgeBase/02.general/13.adguard-beta-testing-program/docs.en.md

 * Find&nbsp;us on&nbsp;various social media, like [Facebook](https://www.facebook.com/AdguardEn/), [Reddit](https://www.reddit.com/r/Adguard/) etc. This is&nbsp;not the most convenient way to&nbsp;discuss technical matters, though.

 * Contact our support team by&nbsp;sending an&nbsp;email either from in-app support tab or&nbsp;directly&nbsp;to [support@adguard.com](mailto:support@adguard.com);

+<a name="iOS"></a>
+### How to activate the beta key in the iOS application:

+If you already have received a beta key and it is displayed in the list in your account, just go to the application and open license section (Get Premium), here you need to enter your credentials from your AdGuard account.
+Premium features will be available automatically.

 ### What else?